Case Study #4

 Two formats, two jobs

-The influencer videos and the brand ad were doing different things and required different approaches to script and produce.
+The influencer videos and the product ad were doing different things and required different approaches to script and produce.

 Influencer videos